Bounds on eigenstate thermalization

 Von Neumann~\cite{von2010proof} and Reimann~\cite{reimann2015generalization} proved the ETH for \textit{almost all} Hermitian operators.
-However, their results do not imply the ETH for physically realistic operators because \textit{almost all} operators considered in Refs.~\cite{von2010proof, reimann2015generalization} involve highly nonlocal correlations that are close to $N$-body~\cite{hamazaki2018atypicality} and therefore unphysical.
-Some works~\cite{garrison2018does, mori2018thermalization} tested the ETH against several classes of few-body operators, such as local operators of a subsystem; however, their method cannot deal with generic few-body operators that act on an entire system., such as the total magnetization, the momentum distribution, and their thermal and quantum fluctuations.
+However, it has yet to be established whether the ETH holds simultaneously for \textit{all} elements of a set of physically relevant operators, such as few-body observables.
+Some works~\cite{garrison2018does, mori2018thermalization, dymarsky2018subsystem} tested the ETH against all operators supported on local subsystems; however, these approaches are inherently limited to subsystem observables and hence not designed to handle generic few-body operators that act on the entire system, such as the total magnetization, the momentum distribution, and their thermal and quantum fluctuations.